 Separate from any criminal case proceeding, a sexual assault lawsuit can also help survivors recover damages for the harm caused.
 Emotional distress damages are compensation one recovers for impact that would include anxiety, humiliation, and psychological trauma.

-Our attorneys at The Injury Law Firm of South Florida are here to make sure that you are fairly treated in the aftermath of an Airbnb physical or sexual injury and to help you take the necessary legal action you need to get the compensation you deserve.
+Our attorneys at The South Florida Injury Law Firm are here to make sure that you are fairly treated in the aftermath of an Airbnb physical or sexual injury and to help you take the necessary legal action you need to get the compensation you deserve.